Bus Trip to Intel Village

 As the bus pulled back out onto the highway she let her eyes drift open again, straightened her neck and

 gazed steadfastly out the window.
-For a long time she sat very still, just looking.
-The man beside
+For a long time she sat very still, just looking at the scenery flashing

-her, who'd been shifting about in his seat in a twitchy sort of way, finally relaxed.
-Maybe eventually he
+by.
+The man beside her, who'd been shifting about in his seat in a twitchy sort of way, finally relaxed.

 The man shifted about in his seat.
 His clothes made a soft rustling sound and she could feel his eyes

-slipping back and forth in their sockets, checking to see who was sleeping and who was not.
-He shifted
+slipping back and forth in their sockets, checking to see who around them was sleeping and who was not.
+He

-yet again, this time adjusting himself so that his hand lay, palm up, partly under his thigh and, so far as he
+shifted yet again, this time adjusting himself so that his hand lay, palm up, partly under his thigh and, so far as

 She sat very still, still and quietly gazing, gazing out the window.